spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

 change and then add it to GitHub.

 Navigate to the create-react-app folder in the terminal and open the project.
-You can open VSCode with the `code .` command, the `.` denotes the current folder in the terminal.
+You can open VS Code with the `code .` command, the `.` denotes the current folder in the terminal.

-This will open VSCode at the root of the create-react-app project, make sure everything is working as expected by running the start script in npm.
+This will open VS Code at the root of the create-react-app project, make sure everything is working as expected by running the start script in npm.